 The Osinter plan is €29.99/month, includes all modules including LinkedIn, and gives you 30 full-access requests/month.
 It also spans modules like GitHub, Notion, Trello, Gravatar, Fitbit, Strava, Dropbox, Facebook, and more.

-Why I would not build revenue workflows on top of it
+Why I would not build GTM workflows on it

 The cap says it all.

-30 full-access requests/month is not scale.
-That is not inbound routing.
-That is not support ops.
-That is not PLG enrichment.
+30 full-access requests/month is not inbound routing.
+Not support ops.
+Not PLG enrichment.
+Wrong job.

 Epieos explicitly says “all modules including LinkedIn.”
-So the right question is obvious.
+So I do not need to guess.

-In 2026, if LinkedIn-connected data is in the stack, I would not ignore that anymore.
+In 2026, if LinkedIn-connected data is in the stack, I would not wave that off.

 Icypeas publishes real numbers.